When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Construction Breakdown

-All WinkBed models feature pocketed coil support cores divided into three zones based on gauge.
-Thicker coils rest beneath your midsection to push back against the extra weight in your torso and hips, while thinner coils cradle the head and legs.
-The perimeter coils are also reinforced to minimize sinkage when you get in and out of bed.
+All WinkBed models feature pocketed coil support cores divided into three zones: thicker coils beneath your midsection to push back against the weight in your torso and hips, thinner coils cradle the head and legs, and perimeter coils reinforced to minimize sinkage when you get in and out of bed.
 A breathable, moisture-wicking Tencel cover encases the mattress.

 Trial, Shipping, and Warranty

-The WinkBed is reasonably priced for a hybrid and ground shipping is free of charge for customers in the contiguous U.S. Your order includes a 120-night trial period, allowing you to test the mattress and decide if the firmness you’ve chosen is right for you.
+Ground shipping is free for customers in the contiguous U.S. Your order includes a 120-night trial period.
 If you opt for an exchange, the replacement model comes with a 60-night trial.
 WinkBeds also backs each mattress with a lifetime warranty.

 Best Value Mattress